 |

 Rice Cool Blues DownloadThis song is a study of the style and techniques of Rice Miller, a.k.a.
-Sonny Boy Williamson #2 . . .
+Sonny Boy Williamson #2, that is bending friendly . . .

 |